 Learn to Box!

 It’s not so much that you want to train to box or to be a boxer.
-You want to train like a boxer.
 If you want to lose weight and achieve a tough, lean, strong body, boxing training can deliver that.
 It does require dedication and hard work though.
 You have to be serious.
 Our personal, one-on-one trainer is your coach to motivate you to fight through the burn, crank out those combinations and home your strength, coordination and endurance.

 Your High Performance Trainer will show you the ropes (and gloves, heavy bag, jumprope and all the rest).
 You will train just real competitive boxers do to achieve amazing speed and endurance.